 - Butter a pan with ghee and cook cakes until light brown on each side.

 French toast sticks with maple syrup – cook french toast and then slice into strips for finger food and easy dipping.

 Oatmeal Bar – heat 1 cup of oats with 1 cup of milk/milk substitute and 1 cup of water on the stove for about 10 mins.
 Serve with fresh and/or dried fruit, nuts and nut butters.
 Lets kids “build their own.”

 Scrambled eggs and avocado slices – I beat my eggs in the blender which makes a perfect consistency for scrambling.
 Serve with sliced or diced avocado.
 I love this as a breakfast – so nutrient and protein dense!

 Breakfast picnic – toast, fresh fruit and nuts.
 This is usually what my kids eat when mama sleeps in and dada feeds them.

 Any of these breakfasts can be served with a side of green smoothie, breakfast meat or fresh fruit – have fun experimenting!

 Thanks so much for reading!
 I hope these ideas are helpful.
-What are your real food breakfast staples?0 Show this post some love!
+What are your real food breakfast staples?1 Thanks friend!